-As described in Note 3 k) and 11 to the consolidated financial statements, the Company performs annual impairment tests to the balance of goodwill, intangible assets with an indefinite useful life and of the property, plant and equipment.
+As described in Note 3 k) and 12 to the consolidated financial statements, the Company performs annual impairment tests to the balance of goodwill, intangible assets with an indefinite useful life and of the property, plant and equipment.

-The Company's management utilizes significant judgment in determining the assumptions and inputs used to estimate the recoverable value of its cash generating units ("CGUs") for purposes of its impairment tests given the significance of the goodwill and intangible asset balances as of December 31, 2018 and 2017, of \$1,405 and \$1,509 million, respectively, as well as the property, plant and equipment balance of \$16,106 and \$19,276 million, respectively, on the Company's consolidated financial.
+We have identified the impairment evaluation as a key audit matter, mainly due to the fact that impairment tests involve the application of judgments and significant estimates by the Company's management in determining the assumptions, premises, cash flows, budgeted income, and the selection of discount rates used to estimate the recoverable value of the cash generating units ("CGUs"), in addition to the importance of the goodwill and intangible assets balances of \$1,052 and \$1,405 million, as well as the property, plant and equipment balance of \$12,964 and \$16,106 million, as of December 31, 2019 and 2018, respectively.

-As part of our audit, we focused our tests on the following significant assumptions that the Company considered when estimating future projections to assess the recoverability of goodwill, intangible assets and properties, plant and equipment: long-term growth rate of the industry, discount rate, estimated revenues from different segments, expected gross and operating profit margin.
-With support from expert appraisers, our procedures, among others, included:
+Therefore, as part of our audit and with support of valuation experts, we focused our tests on the following significant assumptions that the Company considered when estimating future projections to assess the recoverability of goodwill, intangible assets and properties, plant and equipment: long-term growth rate of the industry, discount rate, estimated revenues from different segments, expected gross and operating profit margin.
+For this, our procedures, among others, included the following:

-- Review the models applied to determine the recoverable value of the intangible assets and methods used for valuing assets with similar characteristics. - Perform tests on the completeness, accuracy and reasonableness of financial projections by comparing them to the business performance and historical trends, verifying the explanations of the variations with management.
-In addition, we assessed the internal processes used by management to make projections, including timely monitoring and analysis by the Board of Directors. - Analyze the significant assumptions used in the model for calculating the recoverable value of CGUs compared to those commonly used in the industry in which the Company operates, including the longterm growth rate, gross and operating margins and the discount rate determined based on comparable companies in the industry. - Evaluate the independent assessment of discount rates used and the methodology used in the preparation of the model of the impairment test.
-In addition, we tested the integrity and accuracy of the impairment model and the book value of CGUs. - To determine the CGUs, we considered the Company's operating cash flows, synergies that have been generated in the business, the market segments where they operate and the different lines of goods and services that they offer their clients. - Evaluate the independent assessment of the sensitivity calculations for all CGUs, calculating the degree to which the assumptions used will need to be changed, and the likeliness these changes may arise.
+- We verified that the methods applied by the Company for determining the recovery value of the aforementioned assets correspond to the financial methodology used and recognized to value assets of similar characteristics. - Performed tests on the completeness, accuracy and reasonableness of financial projections by comparing them to the business performance and historical trends, verifying the explanations of the variations with management.
+In addition, we assessed the internal processes used by management to make projections, including appropriate oversight levels and the analysis that was carried out at the various levels. - Analyzed the significant assumptions used in the model for calculating the recoverable value of CGUs compared to those commonly used in the industry in which the Company operates, including the long-term growth rate, gross and operating margins and the discount rate determined based on comparable companies in the industry. - Evaluate of discount rates used and the methodology used in the preparation of the model of the impairment test.
+In addition, we tested the integrity and accuracy of the impairment model and the book value of CGU. - To determine the CGU, we considered the Company's operating cash flows, synergies that have been generated in the business, the market segments where they operate and the different lines of goods and services that they offer their clients. - Evaluate the independent assessment of the sensitivity of the key assumptions for the impairment model, which we discussed with management estimating the degree of impact they would have on the financial statements in the face of a reasonably possible change in such key assumptions.